linhsolar/basicbigdata/thefirstbdataste.md

 ```
 How can Dask help to run the program successful?

+Similarly, you can try to test the solution [using Vaex framework](https://github.com/vaexio/vaex) in using [this program](code/vaex_taxi_amount_calculation.py)

 Let us see if you can use [Apache Spark](https://spark.apache.org/).
 Still in a single machine, we have a different program.
 The structure of the Spark program ([spark_taxi_amount_calculation](code/spark_taxi_amount_calculation.py)) is not much different from the Dask or Pandas ones.
 Are you successful?
 Mine runs fine.

 So what do you see here?
 The same hardware but using different frameworks, the success is different, while the data analysis programs are look quite similar! **Here are the first point**: big data needs suitable frameworks to handle the data, although at the high-level view, one might see similar things.
 The specific techniques for big data are within the design of such frameworks.

+However, it may turn out for further questions when using the above-mentioned frameworks

+* How would your program access big data from other places (e.g., Amazone S3)?
+* Howe would you integrate your data analysis programs into other frameworks/systems for your work
+* etc

 ### The BI style, the SQL with big data